-To make matters more complicated, of the few recycling initiatives which do exist in Uganda, they can only recycle specific types of plastics.
-This makes the act of recycling complex for people to use.
+Furthermore, of the small number of recycling organisations which do exist in Uganda, they are only able to accept some types of plastic, making the process complicated for people to use.

 In response to this situation, we've set up a widespread collection network of recycling centres.
 They make it convenient, simple and easy for everyone to recycle.

 And to encourage everyone to use these facilities?
 We pay people for every kilogram of plastic they bring to us!

 In a short time, our Collection Network has made a huge impact on the environment and local economy.
 It's been a welcomed addition by the community, and proved to be sustainable too.

 We've set up a series of 'Community Recycling Centres' in busy community hubs (eg. markets, town centres, near churches), where people already go in their daily lives.
 This ensures the centres are convenient to visit.

 People simply bring us their plastic, our team weigh it, and then they give the individual cash in exchange for the plastic waste.
 It's a quick and easy transaction!